-(17) For any sentence S, there is a kind of truthmakers of S, k(S), such that for every situation s, $s \mid k(S)$ iff $s \mid k(S)$.
+(17) For any sentence S, there is a kind of truthmakers of S, k(S), such that for every situation s, s I k(S) iff $s \Vdash S$.

 Like kinds in general (referents of bare plurals and mass nouns), kinds of cases inherit properties from their instances.
 In the present context, this concerns mainly the truthmaking relation, in the following way: A kind k(S) of truthmakers of a sentences S will be a truthmakers of S_k , that is, S bearing a kind index k: